dokku-alt/dokku-alt/README.md

 ## Allowing push-access (deploy only) access for dokku (BETA)

+Dokku-alt allows you to add additional public keys to applications.
+The specific case is to add special deploy-only key, used for example by Countinous Integration (ie. Jenkins).
+Key added as deploy-only can only be used to `git push` specific application.
+It will not allowed to execute any on `dokku` commands.
 You can add ssh key and allow it explicit access to one or many applications.
-This key will be allowed only to push or pull from remote repository, it will not be allowed to automatically create a new app or access dokku commands (ie. modification of app config)

 Add locally: